ergundenizbuyruk/Huawei-Btk-Arge-Kodlama-Maratonu/README.md

     compatible this product is with the person and makes a detailed analysis about the product.

-**AI field Steps**
+**AI FIELD STEPS**

--   Making image to text with EasyOcr library with the image given by
+-   Making image-to-text with EasyOcr library with the image given by the use
-    > the use

-    -   Many alternatives such as *Huawei OCR* have been tried before
+    -   Many alternatives such as *Huawei OCR* have been tried before this stage
-        > this stage

--   Transforming the resulting string value into valuable information
-    > for the user by giving it to Meta and Microsoft\'s
-    > state-of-the-art LLM model Llama 2
+-   Transforming the resulting string value into valuable information for the user by giving it to Meta and Microsoft\'s state-of-the-art LLM model Llama 2

--   Translation back into the user\'s native language through this
+-   Translation back into the user\'s native language through this model.
-    > model.

-    -   Many alternatives such as *Huawei Text Translation* have been
-        > tried before this stage
+    -   Many alternatives such as *Huawei Text Translation* have been tried before this stage

 -   Measuring the health of the product with a metric between 0 and 100.

-**Services field Steps**
+**SERVICES FIELD STEPS**

 -   **RDS**: Here we stored user information through MySQL service.